HomeSpecialties › Otolaryngology (ENT)

 Selection criteria & how to apply

-Selection is run region by region — five Australian regions (ACT/NSW, Queensland, SA/NT, Victoria/Tasmania and Western Australia) — but ASOHNS publishes one national scoring model.
-For the 2027 intake the four scored tools and their published weightings are a semi-structured interview (40%), structured reference reports (35%), a structured CV (15%) and multi-source feedback (10%); the Generic Surgical Sciences Examination (GSSE) is a pass/fail eligibility gate rather than a scored component.
-These weightings have changed between intakes (the 2025 intake used a situational judgement test and a 35% interview), so always check the current year's regulations.
-The scored steps, with their published weightings, are:
+Selection runs region by region across five Australian regions, but ASOHNS publishes one national scoring model.
+For the 2027 intake the four scored tools are a semi-structured interview (40%), structured reference reports (35%), a structured CV (15%) and multi-source feedback (10%); the GSSE is a pass/fail eligibility gate, not a scored component.
+Weightings change between intakes (the 2025 intake used an SJT and a 35% interview), so check the current year's regulations.
+The scored steps, with their published weightings (state specifics are in the accordion):

 Semi-structured interview40%

 The single largest weighting for the 2027 intake.
-A structured panel interview; the 2025 regulations set a minimum threshold to remain in contention.
+A structured panel interview; the regulations set a minimum of 62.5% to remain in contention.

 Structured reference reports35%

 The largest non-interview weighting.
-Requires 8 surgical-consultant referees (at least 2 ENT surgeons) plus 4 non-surgical referees including a Nursing Unit Manager; individual scores aren't released to the applicant.
+Requires a minimum of 8 OHNS/ENT consultant referees (up to 12 surgical); individual scores aren't released to the applicant.

 Structured CV15%